emilianolch/hh-fundme/README.md

-# Sample Hardhat Project
+# Hardhat Found Me

-I taked this code from FCC Smart contracts and Solidity course.
-It demonstrates a basic Hardhat use case.
+This code demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

+First, check this great [FCC course](https://www.youtube.com/watch?v=gyMwXuJrbJQ&t=36048s).

 Try running some of the following tasks: